nuejs/nue/packages/www/docs/page-dependencies.md

-# Asset loading
+# Page dependencies
-Nue automatically discovers and loads assets (HTML, CSS, JavaScript, YAML) for each Markdown or HTML page based on directory hierarchy and configuration rules.
+Understanding how Nue automatically discovers and includes files for each page is crucial for building maintainable sites.
+Unlike bundlers that require explicit imports, Nue uses directory-based conventions to determine which CSS, JavaScript, HTML components, and data files each page needs.

+This system eliminates import statements while ensuring pages get exactly what they need - no more, no less.
+It's what makes Nue projects feel like organized file systems rather than complex dependency graphs.

 ## Directory hierarchy
 Assets are loaded in this order of precedence:

 ### Root level
 Global assets that apply to every page: